Ferndown: Education

 Schooling in Ferndown, as in much of Dorset, is based on a three-tier system of first, middle and upper schools.
 Ferndown Upper School is a co-educational comprehensive school for students aged between 13 and 19, with up to 320 pupils admitted each year from its feeder middle schools in Ferndown, West Moors and Verwood.

 Ferndown Middle School (on the former Gorsemoor Middle School site) takes pupils at age 9 from Ferndown First School (on the old Ferndown Middle School site), Hampreston First School and Parley First School.
 The Ferndown school changes occurred in the late 1980s and early 1990s, when the original first school was demolished to make way for a small residential area named Old School Close, and former Dorset Council offices, now called Enterprise House and owned by logistics company Hoare Lea.
 The two middle schools combined and one became the new first school.

+Politics

+Ferndown is part of the Christchurch constituency.

+Ferndown is covered by Ferndown North and Ferndown South for Dorset Council.

+Media

+Local news and television programmes are provided by BBC South and ITV Meridian.
+Television signals are received from Rowridge transmitting station.
+Local radio stations are BBC Radio Solent, Heart South, Greatest Hits Radio South, Nation Radio South Coast, Hits Radio Bournemouth & Poole, Greatest Hits Radio South and Forest FM, a community based station which broadcast from to the town.
+The town is served by the local newspaper, Bournemouth Daily Echo.